Leemoonsoo/ktun/README.md

 Start a tunnel server (on port 8080), on publicly accessible host.

 ```
-kude-tun -p 8080
+ktun -p 8080
 ```

 ### Start tunnel
-If public domain name of tunnel server is `ktun.example.com`, kude-tun client can connect the server to reverse proxy service behind firewall.
+If public domain name of tunnel server is `ktun.example.com`, ktun client can connect the server to reverse proxy service behind firewall.

 ```
-kude-tun -t mysecrettoken -r localhost:7777 -s ws://ktun.example.com
+ktun -t mysecrettoken -r localhost:7777 -s ws://ktun.example.com
 ```

-kude-tun client request a new tunnel to server (with secret token 'mysecrettoken'), and reverse proxy request from server to service behind firewall `localhost:7777`.
+ktun client request a new tunnel to server (with secret token 'mysecrettoken'), and reverse proxy request from server to service behind firewall `localhost:7777`.

 ### Make a request through the tunnel